toodimes/ex_open_ai/README.md

 >> %ExOpenAi.Chat{id: "cmpl-123451234", choices: ...}
 ```

+The `create` function inside the requests does not replace the `create` function inside of the Resource.
+Rather it is another way of calling it, if you want to use validations for the request.

 ## Supported Resources
 As of initial release the following resources are supported with more to come: